-Susan Daniel is a Professor at the Robert Frederick Smith School of Chemical and Biomolecular Engineering at Cornell University.
+Susan Daniel is the Director of the Robert Frederick Smith School of Chemical and Biomolecular Engineering at Cornell University.
 She leads a research group of biomolecular engineers working to understand cell membrane functions and the biological processes that happen within them.
 Her group pioneered the use of “cell-free” biomembrane platforms for re-creating cellular processes on chip.
 Much of the work they do has impact in human health or advancing biotechnologies for the good of humankind.

 For example, her group examines the interactions of biological “pathogenic” nanoparticles, including viruses, bacterial outer membrane vesicles, and oncogenic extracellular vesicles, with cell membrane surfaces.
 This work has elucidated how these interactions lead to specific biological outcomes like virus infection and disease, biofilm development, and new tissue growth.
 Her group’s recent work leverages biomembrane chips for synthetic cellular biomanufacturing in “organelles-on-a-chip” to produce therapeutic biomolecules.
 And more recently, her group has embarked on studies of plant cell membranes, motivated by the impact of climate change on the ability of plants to adapt.
 Susan has published her work in top journals including Science, the Proceedings of the National Academies of Science, and Advanced Materials.
 Susan and her group’s research has garnered a number of scientific recognitions.
 She is the recipient of a National Science Foundation CAREER award in 2011, the Schwartz Life Sciences award in 2016, and in 2017, Susan was honored with the College of Engineering’s Research Excellence Award.
 Four of her current students received National Science Foundation Graduate Research Fellowships, several have been honored with prestigious Sloan Fellowships, and others have been selected to participate in esteemed NIH-funded training grants.